 Fire Department

-The primary goal of the Fire Marshal’s Office is to prevent fires by assuring that all publicly occupied structures are maintained in accordance with nationally recognized fire safety standards.
+The primary goal of the Fire Marshal’s Office is to prevent fires by ensuring that all publicly occupied structures are maintained in accordance with nationally recognized fire safety standards.
 The Emergency Management Coordinator provides assistance to the citizens of the community when faced with catastrophic events by developing and maintaining an emergency operations plan.

 Duties of the Fire Marshal